shakfu/start-vm/README.md

-# start-vm
+# start-vm: 1 step setups for fresh machines

-Generates bash setup files from yaml `recipe` files for 1-step setup of linux-based virtual or physical machines.
+Generates bash scripts from yaml `recipe` files for 1-step setup of linux-based virtual or physical machines.

 Do **NOT** use on a pre-existing installation as this program may well over-write your files.
 You have been warned!

+## Features

+- Generation of bash setup script in one of two modes:

+    1. Auto-mode: without asking for permission (default)

+    2. Conditional mode: asks for permission to install at each step.

+- Auto-run script after generation

 ## Basic usage: Installation